bpkrumme/bpkrumme.github.io/_posts/2025-09-23-ansible-plus-terraform.markdown

 ### Up Next

-Be on the lookout for part 2, where I will use Ansible to apply Terraform, then create a workflow in Automation Controller to apply the Terraform and also configure the servers.
+Be on the lookout for parts 2 and 3, where I will use Ansible to apply Terraform, then create a workflow in Automation Controller to apply the Terraform and also configure the servers.